 The next Spokane newspaper account, from October 1901, gave an update on what they termed the "Sad Fate of Joe Davis."
 Fleeing to Portland, Oregon, Joe became obsessed with playing checker games for money, and after a particularly large loss tried to accuse his opponent of theft.
 The following February, it was reported that Joe's former jewelry business partner also fled to Portland and was accused of being a bigamist.

-Despite these clouds of scandal, Joe returned to Spokane and somehow was able to reopen his jewelry store in the exact same spot by 1903.
+Despite these clouds of scandal, the 1903 Spokane directory indicates that Joe returned to Spokane reopened his jewelry store in the exact same spot.
 By the following year, he was gone.
 It's possible that Joe moved to Milwaukee, since my Grandma said her grandfather Paul "joined a brother" there at the same time.

 Eventually Joe moved to San Francisco, and while the family story is that Joe died in the 1906 San Francisco earthquake, he actually married a fourth wife, a Swedish-American hairdresser born in Michigan named Emma O. Hedberg (1878-1963), and their daughter Jeanette Betty Davis was born in San Francisco in 1913.